 Before calling for support, please make sure you have read the manual and checked the Troubleshooting steps at the bottom of this page to see if there are any updates, new support videos and additional help.

-Support is only given for the program T-RIP and not for your inkjet printer.
+Support is only given for the programs T-RIP and Filmmaker and not for your inkjet printer.
 Although we will try to help with inkjet printer problems, we would prefer you contact the dealer you purchased the printer from or Epson direct.

 It is often easier to answer support questions via email.
 Send email to email@example.com with details about your problem.
 Make sure to include your contact information, phone, computer system, graphics program printing from, etc. We will try to phone you back if we need more information or need to walk you through troubleshooting problems.
 There is also a built in online viewing program called Team Viewer where with your password and permission we can log onto your computer and troubleshoot problems.